ait-aecid/alert-data-set/README.md

 ### Alert prioritization

 Run the following script to analyze the data.
 This will (i) apply prioritization and output a (latex-formatted) table for all detectors, and (ii) create csv files for alert occurrences in the `alerts_csv` directory for further analysis.
+The csv files will contain labels based on time intervals (`time_label`) and individual events (`event_label`), however, the latter requires that the AIT-LDSv2 and AIT-NDS are available at the paths specified in `analyze.py` and that `do_event_labeling` is set to True.

 ```
 ubuntu@ubuntu:~/alert-data-set$ python3 analyze.py